 I will be presenting how we use the Cradle to Cradle certification and philosophy as a strategic tool and guideline for our sustainable business development.
 I am also going to stress the importance of setting ambitious goals, but at the same time working out a more detailed roadmap with different milestones that have to be reached on the way.
 A very important expression working with sustainability is “perfection should not stand in the way of good”.
 Talking about sustainability, taking responsibility in the value chain and forming partnerships is also of major importance.

 In short, I hope to fill the 15 minutes sharing our experiences, giving inspiration, and calling for action!

 What does sustainability, or the green movement, mean to you?

 As I said earlier, I truly believe that we need to take action and rethink what we do.
 We need to be honest and discuss the challenges that we are, and will be, facing.
 At the same time, I see major opportunities to make new product innovations and new business models based on sustainable business development.

 I believe that not only politicians but also organizations and the individual consumer all have a huge responsibility choosing the right materials, products and suppliers.
 It is not about consuming less but consuming right.

-I believe that we will experience travelers choosing sustainable operators more and more; operators who combine luxury with sustainability and responsibility.
+I believe that we will experience travellers choosing sustainable operators more and more; operators who combine luxury with sustainability and responsibility.